radar/guides/command-reference.md

+### Description

+The outdated command lists gems you way wish to upgrade to a newer version.

+You can check for dependency mismatches using the dependency command and update the gems with the update or install commands.

 ## gem owner

-Manage gem owners on RubyGems.org.
+Manage gem owners of a gem on the push server

 ### Usage